 What You Can Do

 Tips to help you and your bill stay cool this summer.

 What PEC is Doing

 How our initiatives and programs are helping lighten the load.

-What it is, who determines it and where to find it on your bill.
+Learn what they are, who determines them and where to find them on your bill.